 Things to do within 15 minutes of the hotel

-Butternut Hollow Crafts - Take a scenic drive North to Oxford Junction and arrive to the scent of hand poured soy wax candles.
-Browse through the hand made home decor and take home an original piece of art created with barn boards or distressed pine.
-The proprietor takes pride in the fact that 90% of the inventory is hand made.
+Butternut Hollow Crafts: Take a scenic drive North to Oxford Junction and arrive to the scent of hand poured soy wax candles.
+Browse through the handmade home decor and take home an original piece of art created with barn boards or distressed pine.
+The proprietor takes pride in the fact that 90% of the inventory is handmade.
 Sherrie Benhart: proprietor.
 Shop hours: Monday & Wednesday, 3:00 - 6:00.
 Tuesday & Thursday, 4:00 - 6:00.
 Friday, 10:00 - 6:00 and Saturday, 9:00 - noon.
 Or call for an appointment.
-Phone 563-826-2064 www.hollowcrafts.com
+Phone 563-826-2064.
+Visit www.hollowcrafts.com

-Lowden Historical Society Have an interest in history?
+Lowden Historical Society: Have an interest in history?
 Visit our community historical society and see where all the pictures in the lobby came from.
-Local historians who are decedents of our early settlers have kept history current.
+Local historians who are descendents of our early settlers have kept history current.
 In the park in downtown Lowden.
 (By appointment only) Ruth Kruckenberg 563-944-7700 or Eunice Boedeker 563-941-5859.